-Beginning with Unit 3, these readings will be (typically short) empirical research articles.
-These have been selected to demonstrate some of the active and controversial research within the field!
+Beginning with Unit 3, these readings are typically empirical research articles.
+These have been selected to demonstrate both some of the foundational research as well as new and active areas of study within the field.

 If you are new to reading research articles, don't worry-we'll give you some help in getting used to this form of writing.
 Research writing is a somewhat different style than textbook chapters, as it can be dense and filled with statistics!
 You do not need to understand the statistics, formulas, numbers, etc.!
 I recommend focusing on the Abstract, Introduction, and Discussion sections, while skimming the Methods and Results.
 Useful guides on reading research writing can be found here and here.